rcrowther/django-tml/README.md

     I am me!
     #

-generate,
+generates,

     <div id="iamwhatiam" class="simplelifestyle">I am me!</div>

-The special inline shortcut for 'span' is also dropped.
+The special inline shortcut for 'span' is dropped.
 Inline attribute handling is now like block opeing marks.
 Needs a tag or shortcut.
 So, if you need a 'span' shortcut, double up,

     I give warning {{.warning can be risky}